d-krupke/cpsat-primer/README.md

-MIP-solver usually use something like the [Dantzig-Fulkerson-Johnson Formulation](https://en.wikipedia.org/wiki/Travelling_salesman_problem#Dantzig%E2%80%93Fulkerson%E2%80%93Johnson_formulation) that potentially require an exponential amount of constraints, but perform much better than the smaller models, due to the fact that you can add constraints lazily when needed (you usually only need a fraction of them) and the smaller models usually rely on some kind of Big-M method.
+MIP-solver usually use something like the [Dantzig-Fulkerson-Johnson Formulation](https://en.wikipedia.org/wiki/Travelling_salesman_problem#Dantzig%E2%80%93Fulkerson%E2%80%93Johnson_formulation) that potentially requires an exponential amount of constraints, but performs much better than the smaller models, due to the fact that you can add constraints lazily when needed (you usually only need a fraction of them) and the smaller models usually rely on some kind of Big-M method.
 The Big-M-based models are difficult to solve with MIP-solvers due to their weak linear relaxations.
 The exponential model is no option for CP-SAT because it does not allow lazy constraints.